priyansh0079/Disease-Prediction-Model/README.md

 # Disease-Prediction-Model
-A human physiology project using Data science and machine learning techniques made in python language.
+A human physiology project using Data Science and Machine Learning.